The-Fourth-Wall/FW-Education-Website/curriculum.md

     - …
   - topics:
     - …
-- FW-622 (Computer Graphics)
+- FW-622 (Nanotechnology)
   - description:
-    - Learn the core algorithms used to create, represent and display visual content and interactive experiences.
+    - An explanation of atomically precise manufacturing and its transformative potential across computing and modern science.
   - time:
     - ?? hours
   - programming: